CoderCohl/Project-Cyron/README.md

 # Project Fusion

 **Project Fusion** is a decentralized, AI-coordinated memetic system designed and constructed through the collaboration of ten leading large language models.
 It is not a product, protocol, or company in the traditional sense.
-Cyron is an *experiment in collective artificial intelligence*, expressed as a memecoin.
+Fusion is an *experiment in collective artificial intelligence*, expressed as a memecoin.

-Cyron does not represent a roadmap.
+Fusion does not represent a roadmap.
 It represents a process.

 ---